OfficeDev/office-ui-fabric-js/src/documentation/pages/TextField/TextField.md

     </code>
 </pre>
 --->
-3. Add the following `<script>` tag to your page, below the references to Fabric's JS, to instantiate all Table components on the page:
+3. Add the following `<script>` tag to your page, below the references to Fabric's JS, to instantiate all TextField components on the page:
 <!---
 <pre>
     <code>